We’ve been trying for over a year to figure out the histories of all the Oldsmobiles that Tropic Coast Racing ever had, it is quite a confusing tale.

 ‘Destiny‘ – An Olds or not an Olds?

-The ex-Morgan-McClure car that Dick Trickle raced is reportedly nicknamed ‘Destiny’, it was supposedly turned into a Lumina, it ended up with Marshall Brewer a couple of years later and was used for a very long time at Fastrack and it still exists today.
+The ex-Morgan-McClure car that Dick Trickle raced was said to have been nicknamed ‘Destiny’, it was supposedly turned into a Lumina, it ended up with Marshall Brewer a couple of years later and was used for a very long time at Fastrack and it still exists today.

-One potential problem with identification is that Peter Sportelli was quoted as saying that ‘Destiny’ was driven by Kevin Schwantz, Kevin Schwantz wrecked Destiny, and the car was given the new front and rear clips and was given the Monte Carlo treatment.
+One potential problem with identification is that Peter Sportelli was quoted as saying that ‘Destiny’ was driven by Kevin Schwantz and that Kevin Schwantz wrecked Destiny, and the car was given the new front and rear clips, and it was given the Monte Carlo treatment.

-Countering that is the fact the car that Fastrack got came with a ‘Destiny’ switch plate.
+Countering that is the fact the Lumina that Fastrack got came with a ‘Destiny’ switch plate.

 A 1996 ad throws another spanner in the works as the ad describes a Chevrolet Lumina getting front and rear clip and a new body, everything ‘Destiny’ would have needed.